zaphodbeeblebrox3rd/venvoy/README.md

 **Network Issues on HPC Clusters:**
 - Some clusters block Docker Hub access
 - Use `venvoy export --format archive` to create offline environments
-- Import archives with `venvoy import-archive` for offline use
+- Import archives with `venvoy import --format archive` for offline use
 - Contact system administrators for registry access if needed

 For detailed HPC documentation, see [docs/HPC_COMPATIBILITY.md](docs/HPC_COMPATIBILITY.md).